ricardojoserf/ricardojoserf.github.io/_posts/2023-3-23-non-ms-binaries.md

 excerpt_separator: <!--more-->
 ---

-Code snippet to create a process using the "PROCESS_CREATION_MITIGATION_POLICY_BLOCK_NON_MICROSOFT_BINARIES_ALWAYS_ON" flag, which blocks 3rd party DLLs to be injected in it (such as EDR DLLs).
+Code snippet to create a process using the PROCESS_CREATION_MITIGATION_POLICY_BLOCK_NON_MICROSOFT_BINARIES_ALWAYS_ON flag, which blocks 3rd party DLLs to be injected in it (such as EDR DLLs).

 <!--more-->